How To Set Write Permission On ext4 Partition In Ubuntu Linux

 The name, in Ubuntu, would be like sdaX or something.
 To find that, use the following command in terminal (Ctrl+Alt+T):

 Output of the command will look like this:

 You can find the name of the partition from its size, given under the Blocks field (in bytes).
 So in the picture above 78123008 roughly amounts to 78 Gb and thus it tells me that the partition name is sda7.

 Now when you have the name, you can find the UUID by using the following command:

 Output of the command looks like this:

-As you can see, with the partition name, we can easily identify the UUID.
+As you can see, with the partition name, you can easily identify the UUID.

-What we’ll do here is to change the group ownership of the mounted drive to admin.
+What you can do do here is to change the group ownership of the mounted drive to admin.
 The admin group is generally named adm.
 You can use the following command to change the group owner:

 sudo chgrp adm /media/itsfoss/56d0c0ab-60a0-48bf-955d-bc2f283009b6

 Once you have changed the group, change the write permission for the group in the following manner: